 - $5,500 (annual loan limit for third year/senior undergraduates)

 Students must begin repaying their Subsidized Federal Direct Student Loans starting six months from the date the student ceases at least half-time enrollment.
-The interest rate is currently 3.76 percent for all loans first disbursed on or after July 1, 2016.
-A 1.069 percent origination fee will be charged to the student and deducted from the loan disbursements.
+The interest rate is currently 5.05 percent.
+A 1.066 percent origination fee will be charged to the student and deducted from the loan disbursements.
 Deferment and forbearance options are available.

 Federal Direct Unsubsidized Student Loan